The Office of Family Court Services is located at the

 Family Court Services provides Mediation appointments free of charge to the parties in all pending Contra Costa cases.
 Parties will be directed to schedule an appointment when either party files for a court hearing on custody/visitation.
 Appointments are also sometimes ordered by a judge during hearings.

 If a Domestic Violence Restraining Order is in place, or if a party declares under penalty of perjury that there is a history of domestic violence by the other party, that party is entitled to a separate appointment.
-Parties must inform the Family Court Services staff of the restraining orders or domestic violence when making appointments in order to get a separate appointment.
+Parties must inform the Family Court Services staff of the restraining orders or history of domestic violence when making appointments in order to get a separate appointment.

 Whenever possible, appointments are scheduled at least two weeks before the scheduled court hearing on disputed custody and visitation issues.
 If staffing shortages result in an appointment being scheduled after a court hearing date, parties can consult their attorney(s) about postponing or “continuing” the hearing until two to three weeks after their Family Court Services appointment.
 Self-represented litigants with no domestic violence order are eligible to use a Stipulation and Order Re: Continuance of Court Hearing to a Date After the CCRC Appointment (FamLaw-230) form at no charge to request a continuance.

 Who conducts the Family Court Services appointment?

 The court employs experienced mental health professionals who have specialized training in areas pertaining to children and families.
 These areas include, but are not limited to, effective co-parenting, conflict resolution, parenting techniques, children's developmental stages, domestic violence, substance abuse, and child abuse and neglect.

 Parties can contact Family Court Services by phone at (925) 608-2065 or by coming into the office Monday through Friday from 8:00am to 3:00pm.
 Family Court Services will schedule an appointment after hearing from both parents and then send the parents written notification of the appointment day and time.